Length of a module: Artinian modules over Z

 The length of the cyclic group $\mathbb{Z}/n\mathbb{Z}$ (viewed as a module over the integers Z) is equal to the number of prime factors of $n$, with multiple prime factors counted multiple times.
 This follows from the fact that the submodules of $\mathbb{Z}/n\mathbb{Z}$ are in one to one correspondence with the positive divisors of $n$, this correspondence resulting itself from the fact that $\Z$ is a principal ideal ring.

 Use in multiplicity theory

-For the need of Intersection theory, Jean-Pierre Serre introduced a general notion of the multiplicity of a point, as the length of an Artinian local ring related to this point.
+For the needs of intersection theory, Jean-Pierre Serre introduced a general notion of the multiplicity of a point, as the length of an Artinian local ring related to this point.

 The first application was a complete definition of the intersection multiplicity, and, in particular, a statement of Bézout's theorem that asserts that the sum of the multiplicities of the intersection points of n algebraic hypersurfaces in a n-dimensional projective space is either infinite or is exactly the product of the degrees of the hypersurfaces.

 This definition of multiplicity is quite general, and contains as special cases most of previous notions of algebraic multiplicity.